 The healthcare provider has been using Lawson technology for more than 14 years.
-Prompted by several recent management changes and an upcoming scheduled integration of a new Epic Software-based clinical information system, the healthcare provider made the decision to review their current configuration and utilization of its Lawson applications, and its Electronic Data Interchange (EDI) platform.
+Prompted by several management changes and a scheduled integration with a new Epic Software-based clinical information system, the healthcare provider made the decision to review their current configuration and utilization of its Lawson applications and its Electronic Data Interchange (EDI) platform.

-In April, the healthcare provider approached Surety to assist with their first audit of its ERP system in more than five years.
-Backed by years of Lawson expertise in procurement and supply chain management, the Surety consultant lead a comprehensive audit that included Lawson Supply Chain Management, Lawson Financials, Lawson ProcessFlow, Lawson Mobile Supply Chain Management (MSCM), and Lawson Business Intelligence (LBI), as well as its EDI system.
+The healthcare provider approached Surety to assist with their first Lawson system audit in more than five years.
+Backed by years of Lawson expertise in procurement and supply chain management, the Surety consultant led a comprehensive audit that included Lawson Supply Chain Management, Lawson Financials, Lawson ProcessFlow, Lawson Mobile Supply Chain Management (MSCM), and Lawson Business Intelligence (LBI), as well as its EDI system.

-Over the course of a two-week period, the Surety consultant conducted more than 40 interviews with management and users across five hospitals to determine their system usage, their general awareness of the system’s capabilities, and collect input to help streamline the integration of electronic materials records across the hospitals.
-In addition, the consultant, with the help of one of the healthcare provider’s support team members, reviewed and analyzed thousands of system files.
+Over the course of a two-week period, the Surety consultant conducted more than 40 interviews with management and users across five hospitals to determine system usage and general awareness of the system’s capabilities, as well as collect input that would help streamline the integration of electronic materials records across the hospitals.
+In addition, the consultant—with the help of one of the healthcare provider’s support team members—reviewed and analyzed thousands of system files.

-During the audit, several easily correctable system coding issues were uncovered.
+During the Lawson system audit, several system administration-related issues were uncovered.
 For example, common units of measure for the interface programs for the provider’s clinical information, EDI, and Lawson systems for non-stock inventory were not consistent or compatible, resulting in significant problems matching invoices and purchase orders in the system.
 This was an issue that needed to be resolved quickly prior to the imminent addition of a new hospital into the healthcare provider’s network of healthcare facilities.

 Based on the interviews, the consultant was also able to deliver a detailed, actionable plan for improving processes and system efficiencies for the healthcare provider, including the deployment of the Lawson Contracting and new ProcessFlow modules, as well as an Omnicell point-of-use control and tracking system.